docker/docs/compose/environment-variables.md

 ## Environment variables created by links

 When using the ['links' option](compose-file.md#links) in a [v1 Compose file](compose-file.md#version-1), environment variables are created for each link.
 They are documented in the [Link environment variables reference](link-env-deprecated.md).
-Please note, however, that these variables are deprecated - you should just use the link alias as a hostname instead.
+However, these variables are deprecated.
+Use the link alias as a hostname instead.